-Our tendency to appreciate and prefer things that are similar to what we are used to poses serious challenges to innovators trying to bring new things into people’s lives.
+Our tendency to prefer things similar to what we are used to poses serious challenges to innovators trying to bring new things into people’s lives.
 How can we instil familiarity into the unfamiliar?

 We are humans and we love routines.
 In fact, our brain is trying to save energy at any possible opportunity by creating habits that when established help us minimise the time and energy necessary for certain tasks, such as brushing teeth, or navigating to work, and free up time for more important things such as finding new ways to startle our pets or making our spouse smile.

 Our brain energy-saving nature plays a role also when we encounter something new, such as a new person.
 Our tendency to prefer and feel closer to people of our culture, language, religion or background comes from this simple truth: surrounding us with like-minded people requires way less energy than having to relate to someone very different from us.